 MRI System Specifications

-The picture on the left shows the magnet of the MRI system installed at the Institute of Process Imaging with a total height of more than 5 m and a virtual dummy for size reference.
+The picture on the left shows the magnet of the MRI system before construction of the wooden platform around the magnet.
+The magnet center is located 4 m above the floor level to allow tall reactors to be inserted from below.
 The system features one of the world’s largest bore diameters in a vertical MRI magnet, allowing to fit columnar samples (fluidized beds, bubble columns, contactors, pipes, rotating packed beds, stirred tank reactors, etc.) of up to 400 mm in diameter and several meters in height.

 Magnetic field strength | 3 Tesla |